Code-Ninjas-Home-Office/Arctic-Code-Quest/day3.md

 scene.on_overlap_tile(SpriteKind.player, assets.tile("""ice"""), on_overlap_tile)
 ```

-## At a splash screen at the beginning!
+## Add a splash screen at the beginning!

 Use a splash screen to display a message at the beginning of the game, letting the player know how to play your game!